abhiwand/atk/python/intelanalytics/doc/source/rowfunc.rst

 Row Functions
 =============

-Frame methods like ``map`` or ``filter`` require a function to operate on each row.
+Frame methods like ``filter`` or ``add_column`` require a function to operate on each row.
 These "row functions" may be lambdas or formally defined functions which accept a single row parameter.

 Row Object
 ----------